Diphenyl ether

 Diphenyl ether is the organic compound with the formula (C6H5)2O.
-It is a colorless solid.
-This, the simplest diaryl ether, has a variety of niche applications.
+It is a colorless, low-melting solid.
+This compound, the simplest diaryl ether, has a variety of niche applications.

 Synthesis and reactions

-Diphenyl ether and many of its properties were first reported as early as 1901.
+Diphenyl ether was discovered by Heinrich Limpricht and Karl List in 1855, when they reproduced Carl Ettling's destructive distillation of copper benzoate and separated it from the low-melting oily distillate components ignored by previous researchers.
+They named the compound phenyl oxide (Phenyloxyd) and studied some of its derivatives.

-It is synthesized by a modification of the Williamson ether synthesis, here the reaction of phenol and bromobenzene in the presence of base and a catalytic amount of copper:
+Now it is synthesized by a modification of the Williamson ether synthesis, here the reaction of phenol and bromobenzene in the presence of base and a catalytic amount of copper: